 The Airmen's Stories - Sgt.
 A D Smith

-Arthur Dumbell Smith joined the RAF in January 1936 as a Direct-Entry Airman u/t Pilot and by July 1940 was serving with 66 Squadron at Coltishall.
+Arthur Dumbell Smith attended Drapers School and joined the RAF in January 1936 as a Direct-Entry Airman u/t Pilot.
+By July 1940 he was serving with 66 Squadron at Coltishall.

-On 24th July he came down in the sea in Spitfire N3041, cause unknown, but escaped unhurt.
+On 24th July, on a convoy patrol, he came down in the sea in Spitfire N3041, cause unknown, but escaped unhurt.

 On 30th August Smith shared in destroying Do215 G2+JH of 4/Aufkl.Gr. off the Norfoolk coast.

-In combat over Ashford on 4th September Smith was shot down and baled out.
-Badly wounded, he was taken to No 7 Casualty Clearing station at Benenden but died from his wounds two days later.
-His Spitfire, N3048, came down near Mersham.
+In combat over Ashford on 4th September Smith was shot down in Spitfire I N3048 and baled out.
+Badly wounded, he was taken to No. 7 Casualty Clearing station at Benenden but died from his wounds two days later.
+His Spitfire came down near Mersham.

 Smith was 22 years old and is buried in St Luke's Churchyard, Whyteleafe, near Kenley.